caddyserver/website/src/docs/markdown/caddyfile/options.md

 storage file_system /path/to/custom/location
 ```

-Changing the storage location is typically done when needing to sync Caddy's storage across multiple instances of Caddy, to make sure they all use the same certificates and keys.
+Customizing the storage module is typically needed when syncing Caddy's storage across multiple instances of Caddy to make sure they all use the same certificates and keys.
 See the [Automatic HTTPS section on storage](/docs/automatic-https#storage) for more details.

 ##### `storage_clean_interval`